Use this file to discover all available pages before exploring further.

 Note: If the Cluster Name or Environment is defined through Infrastructure as Code (IaC), it cannot be modified from the Dashboard.

-Answer: Please refer to the Chkk Kubernetes Connector documentation for guidance on configuring the Cluster Name and Environment using the Chkk Kubernetes Connector Terraform Module.Alternatively, you can update these settings via the Chkk Dashboard by navigating to Risk Ledger > Clusters and clicking Edit on the relevant cluster card, or by modifying the values in the cluster’s Properties tab.
+Please refer to the Chkk Kubernetes Connector documentation for guidance on configuring the Cluster Name and Environment using the Chkk Kubernetes Connector Terraform Module.Alternatively, you can update these settings via the Chkk Dashboard by navigating to Risk Ledger > Clusters and clicking Edit on the relevant cluster card, or by modifying the values in the cluster’s Properties tab.

 Note: If the Cluster Name or Environment is defined through Infrastructure as Code (IaC), it cannot be modified from the Dashboard.

-Answer: When a Kubernetes custom resource is deleted, any configured finalizers must be cleared before the object is fully removed.
+When a custom resource is deleted, any configured finalizers must be cleared before the object is fully removed.
 If a finalizer is misconfigured or cannot complete its cleanup, the resource remains stuck in the terminating state.
 To force-remove the finalizer and allow the deletion to complete, run the following command:

 This command manually clears the finalizer from the metadata, allowing the resource to be removed successfully.

-Answer: This error commonly indicates that a proxy server or firewall is blocking requests to the Kube API Server.
+This error commonly indicates that a proxy server or firewall is blocking requests to the Kube API Server.
 Verify that your Kube API Server address is allowlisted or permitted within your network’s proxy/firewall configurations.Example log snippet:

 2024-06-26T18:19:47Z ERROR setup unable to start manager {"error": "failed to determine if *v1.ConfigMap is namespaced: failed to get restmapping: failed to get server groups: Get \"https://172.20.0.1:443/api\": Forbidden"}

-Answer: This error is likely caused by your proxy server or firewall blocking traffic to and from the “chkk.io” domain.
+This error is likely caused by your proxy server or firewall blocking traffic to and from the “chkk.io” domain.
 The ChkkAgent needs to communicate with the Chkk API to sync the cluster state.
 To fix this issue, you need to allowlist the “chkk.io” domain and its subdomains in your proxy server or firewall.

 Answer: